• Ensure that you have signed up as a “Bidding” user on the FrontierLandAuctions.com website.

 2. Why Closings Are Sometimes Delayed

-Alberta Land Titles can be backed up, so the title transfer might not be fully registered by the 45-day closing date.
+• Alberta Land Titles can be very busy at certain times of the year, so the title transfer might not be fully registered by the 45-day closing date.

-Instead of delaying payment to the Seller, the lawyers can use Title Insurance (gap coverage) so the deal can still close on time.
+• Instead of delaying payment to the Seller, the lawyers can use Title Insurance (gap coverage) so the transaction can still close on time.

 3. What Title Insurance Does